Virginia Conservatorship Lawyer

 A conservatorship will automatically terminate upon the death of the incapacitated person.
 Alternatively, it may end if the court makes a determination that a conservatorship is no longer needed because the incapacitated person has regained the ability to manage their finances.
 If the conservatorship is temporary, it will terminate upon the predetermined date.
 Speak with a Virginia conservatorship lawyer to learn more.

-Avoiding a Conservatorship
+Avoiding a Conservatorship in NoVa

 A durable power of attorney is a legal document that allows an individual to appoint an agent and alternate agents to make financial decisions for them in the event they become incapacitated in the future.
 By executing a durable power of attorney while you have the capacity, you are able to choose who you would like to be in charge of your finances rather than relying on the court’s decision in a conservatorship case.